bytecodealliance/wasmtime/cranelift/isle/docs/language-reference.md

 expression in an if-let context is allowed to be "fallible": the constructors return `Option<T>` at the Rust level and can return `None`, in which case the whole rule application fails and we move on to the next rule as if the main pattern had failed to match.
-(MOre on the fallible constructors below.)
+(More on the fallible constructors below.)
 If the expression evaluation succeeds, we match the associated pattern (`PAT2` or `PAT3` above) against the resulting value.
 This too can fail, causing the whole rule